christian-byrne/comfyui-search-navigation/README.md

 3. `Enter` to center view on selected node
 4. `Shift + Left/Right` to cycle through navigation history
 5. `?` to re-focus search bar after doing other things
+6. Open settings ⚙ to change hotkeys and other settings

 # Installation